mmistakes/made-mistakes-jekyll/_source/_posts/articles/2009-01-05-animal-crossing-city-folk-impressions.md

 ### Closing Thoughts

 I wonder with Microsoft trying to make the Xbox 360 appeal to the casual gamer, if they will ever create a true Animal Crossing clone?
 When **Viva Pinata** came out I thought that maybe it was their answer to Animal Crossing.
 Well not really seeing how all the fun stuff in Animal Crossing was nowhere to be found in Viva Pinata.
 I can only hope they're working on a true rip-off of the Animal Crossing franchise that has full avatar support and is backed by Xbox Live's excellent online experience.
-Oh and lots of achievements... damn that would be an amazing game.
+Oh and lots of achievements… damn that would be an amazing game.

 That being said.
 Feel free to add my friend code and town information if you have **Animal Crossing: City Folk**.
 Leave a comment with your friend code and I'll add you.
 Always looking for more people to play with since it can be hard to find open towns late at night.